ibm-cloud-docs/log-analysis/config_agent_os_cluster.md

 5. Add a secret.
 The secret sets the ingestion key that the LogDNA agent uses to send logs.

     ```
-    oc create secret generic logdna-agent-key --from-literal=logdna-agent-key=INGESTION_KEY
+    oc create secret generic logdna-agent-key --from-literal=logdna-agent-key=INGESTION_KEY -n PROJECT
     ```
     {: pre}

+    Where

+    `PROJECT` is the namespace where the LogDNA pods run.
+Set this value to **ibm-observe**.

-    Where **INGESTION_KEY** is the ingestion key for the LogDNA instance where you plan to forward and collect the cluster logs.
+    `INGESTION_KEY` is the ingestion key for the LogDNA instance where you plan to forward and collect the cluster logs.
 To get the ingestion key, see [Get the ingestion key through the IBM Log Analysis with LogDNA web UI](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-ingestion_key).

 ## Step 3.
 Enable virtual routing and forwarding (VRF)